• Artwork

 DSC08174.JPG

-Interwoven Community Weaving Project
+Interwoven Community Weaving, 2017

 Interwoven, held in October, 2017, was a series of four workshops held at Rosewood Zaragosa Neighborhood Center.